In this article, you are going to learn the many uses and benefits of bromelain, but first, let’s talk about where this super enzyme comes from.

 Due to its powerful anti-inflammatory and analgesic characteristics, bromelain is fantastic for acute or chronic joint pain.
 This past winter, the journal Alternative Therapies in Health and Medicine published a research trial that evaluated 42 osteoarthritis patients with degenerative spine or painful joint conditions.

-Two 650 mg capsules of bromelain were given to the patients 2 – 3 times each day on an empty stomach (depending on whether they had acute or chronic pain) and it was discovered that pain decreased up to 60% for acute situations and more than 50% for chronic disorders!
+Two 650 milligram capsules of bromelain were given to the patients 2–3 times each day on an empty stomach (depending on whether they had acute or chronic pain) and it was discovered that pain decreased up to 60 percent for acute situations and more than 50 percent for chronic disorders!

 Bromelain Supplements and Diet

-There are 3 primary ways to incorporate bromelain in your natural health regimen:
+There are three primary ways to incorporate bromelain in your natural health regimen:

 - Eating the fiber-rich core of a juicy, ripe pineapple is the best way to consume natural sources of bromelain.
 Keep in mind that the riper the fruit is, the softer the core will be.
 So, make sure you keep it out on your counter an extra day or two to make sure that you’re not gnawing on a tough stem!
 Note that the flesh of a pineapple is also good for you, but doesn’t have the high bromelain content like the core does.